 - In older diabetic patients it often results from chronic balanoposthitis that is inflammation of the glans and prepuce.

 - Female phimosis is an uncommon and poorly recognised condition.
 A study from a sexual dysfunction clinic found that clitoral phimosis was present in 22%.
 This may have been contributing to dyspareunia.
+It can occasionally be caused by lichen sclerosis.

 In physiological phimosis, parents may bring their son in for consultation, concerned that his foreskin may not yet be retracting.
-They may have noticed the naturally-occurring adhesions or may be anxious about ballooning during micturition.
+They may have noticed the naturally occurring adhesions or may be anxious about ballooning during micturition.
 Problems relating to physiological phimosis may include recurrent balanoposthitis and recurrent urinary tract infections.

 Pathological phimosis may present as painful erections, haematuria, recurrent urinary tract infections, preputial pain and weak urinary stream.